awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.NET.md

 The following code examples show how to generate an authentication token, and then use it to connect to a DB cluster\.

 To run this code example, you need the [AWS SDK for \.NET](http://aws.amazon.com/sdk-for-net/), found on the AWS site\.
 The `AWSSDK.CORE` and the `AWSSDK.RDS` packages are required\.
-To connect to a DB instance, use the \.NET database connector for the DB engine, such as MySqlConnector for MySQL or Npgsql for PostgreSQL\.
+To connect to a DB instance, use the \.NET database connector for the DB engine, such as MySqlConnector for MariaDB or MySQL, or Npgsql for PostgreSQL\.

 This code connects to an Aurora MySQL DB cluster\.